 At cruising throttle, the motor puts out 2-3 amps to the battery, more than enough to offset the autopilot, GPS, and music system that are typically on at the same time.
 At full throttle, the battery gets a 5 amp charge.

-I’ve been using this setup for two years and I haven’t even had a low charge condition yet.
+I’ve been using this setup for five years now and I haven’t even had a low charge condition yet.
 I’m glad that we don’t have a big clumsy solar panel hanging off the stern.
 We might need one someday for week-long cruises, but even then it will be nice to know that we have more than one charging option.